starstuck/chrome-emacsclient/README.md

 from Chrome Devtools.
 To run server you need to install `simple-httpd` package first.
 You can do that by calling in emacs

-    M-x install-package
+    M-x package-install

 Emacs will ask you for package name, which is `simple-httpd`.

-After installation you will need to change default port to 8081.
+After installation you will need to change default port to 8080.
 I find that default `simple-httpd` port is often coliding with tomcat and other projects.
 You can use command